comet-dot-photos/comet-dot-photos/README.md

-camera, we cast a ray to every vertex in the shape model to determine whether it would be visible in an image taken by the simulated Rosetta camera, and store this information, a single bit for every vertex set as 1 for visible, 0 for non-visible, as a row in the visibility table.
+camera, we cast a ray to every vertex in the shape model to determine whether it would be visible in an image taken by the simulated Rosetta camera, and store this information, a single bit for every vertex set as 1 for visible and 0 for non-visible, as a row in the visibility table.
-Later on, at runtime, when we decide whether a painted region of interest is visible in one of the images, we take a bitfield of all the vertices in the shape model, with the painted vertices represented by 1's, and then AND this with the visibility bitfield for that image stored in the visibility table.
-The number of 1-bits in the result is the number of painted vertices that would be visible in a given image.
+Later on, at runtime, to decide whether a painted region of interest is visible in one of the images, we take a bitfield of all the vertices in the shape model, with the painted vertices represented by 1's, and then AND this with the visibility bitfield for that image stored in the visibility table.
+The number of 1-bits in the result is the number of painted vertices which are visible in that image.
 Logical operations such as AND are very fast, but we still would prefer not to check the painted region of interest against every row in the table.
 Therefore, during the preprocessing step of determining the